khawaja-ammar/config_neovim/README.md

 ### Normal Mode

 **TO ENTER**
+I, V, C =>
-- esc
+    esc
-- C-c
+    C-c

 **MOTIONS**
 h   - move cursor left
 j   - move cursor down
 k   - move cursor up
 l   - move cursor right

 w   - jump forwards to the start of a word
 W   - jump forwards to the start of a word (words can contain punctuation) e   - jump forwards to the end of a word
 E   - jump forwards to the end of a word (words can contain punctuation) b   - jump backwards to the start of a word
 B   - jump backwards to the start of a word (words can contain punctuation)

 %   - move cursor to matching character (default supported pairs: '()', '{}', '[]' - use :h matchpairs in vim for more info)

 0   - jump to the start of the line
 $   - jump to the end of the line

 gg  - go to the first line of the document
 G   - go to the last line of the document

 **OPS**
-- x     => Cut
+x   - Cut
-- y     => Yank (Copy)
+y   - Yank (Copy)
-- p     => Paste
+p   - Paste

-- u     => Undo
+u   - Undo
-- C-r   => Redo
+C-r - Redo

 ### Insert Mode

 **TO ENTER**:
-- N =>
+N =>
-    - i     => Insert before current character
+    i   - Insert before current character
-    - a     => Insert after current character
+    a   - Insert after current character
-    - I     => Insert at the beginning of current line
+    I   - Insert at the beginning of current line
-    - A     => Insert at the end of current line
-    - o     => Create a new line after current line and insert there
-    - O     => Create a new line before current line and insert there
+    A   - Insert at the end of current line o   - Create a new line after current line and insert there O   - Create a new line before current line and insert there

 ### Visual Mode